suresh-legato/echarts-demo/README.md

 yarn start

 Click "Run in web browser" in side panel, to run web app.

-Scan QR in mobile to run in mobile devices.
+Scan QR to run in mobile devices.